 My advice?
 Know your audience.
 If you are a health coach and you want to work with an acupuncturist, make sure you know that we are primary care providers in some states and very tightly regulated in others.
 As much as I love ACE and am certified by them, their literature to train health coaches and personal trainers (both certificates I hold from them) imply that acupuncturists are certified the way yoga teachers, personal trainers, and health coaches are certified.
 We are not.
 We are licensed.
 If you’d like to learn more about our credentials and our board exams, there’s a blog post about the biomedicine board exam (here) and the full panoply of boards (here).
 We are licensed.

 If you want to work with an acupuncturist or get referrals from one, do go into the introduction knowing our background on a broad level (our credentials) and being aware of the individual in terms of specifics.
 Is this a solo practice?
 Then this is a small business just like yours.
 Don’t just ask for referrals.
 Be ready to show that you have something to offer the acupuncturist too.
 Have you tried acupuncture?
-Are you willing to come see me for a tui na treatment?
+Are you willing to come see me for an acupuncture or a tui na treatment?
 There are lots of benefits to tui na and other forms of traditional Chinese bodywork, as you can see, here, and if I’ve treated you and I know you, I am much more inclined to send someone to you.
-I’m not the health coach for everyone, and if I’m primarily treating someone with in-office bodywork (and, once the license is issued, acupuncture), I am inclined to refer out.
+I’m not the acupuncturist or health coach for everyone, and if I’m primarily treating someone with in-office bodywork or acupuncture, I am inclined to refer out.
+I also do not treat married couples.
+When the happy, healing spouse wants their partner to start acupuncture too, I find someone else to do that work.
 My patients trust me and for good reason.
 I will only refer to people I know and when I refer, I do so because I sincerely believe that the referral will benefit my patient.

 ~~~If I want to work with you…~~~